 Having stronger or longer passwords can minimize brute force attacks and make it more difficult for someone to hack.
-Changing your password regularly including a combination of letters, numbers, symbols, will keep your website much safer.
+Changing your password regularly including a combination of letters, numbers, symbols, will make your website much safer.

 Secure passwords are not enough.
 A basic brute force attack will work like a charm and let the hacker get into your website.
 Limiting login attempts will prevent brute force attacks.

-Keep Your WordPress Install Up-To-Date
+Maintain your WordPress Install Up-To-Date

 WordPress releases regular updates in order to minimize vulnerabilities.
 Make sure your version is always up-to-date.

-Keep Your Themes and Plugins Up-To-Date
+Check Your WordPress Themes and Plugins Updates

 Make sure that you are only using themes and plugins that you trust and that are being updated regularly.
 Try to install plugins from the WordPress Plugin Directory.
 Wrong plugins can introduce vulnerabilities or even backdoors to your websites.